-Did you know that if just 10% of Australian workers donated $5 per week through workplace giving, an extra $300 million would be raised for Australian charities every year?
+Did you know that if just 10 per cent of Australian workers donated $5 per week through workplace giving, an extra $300 million would be raised for Australian charities every year?

-If employers matched 5% of these donations, Australian charities would receive $375 million.
+If employers matched 5 per cent of these donations, Australian charities would receive $375 million.

 Workplace giving enables employees to make regular charitable donations from their weekly or monthly pre-tax income, resulting in an automatic tax reduction.